 Music samples provided courtesy of Varese Sarabande and Stratford Music Corporation.

-Book and Lyrics by Betty Comden and Adolf Green
+Book and Lyrics by Betty Comden and Adolph Green

 Music by Jule Styne